Your Next Steps

 For a more streamlined method without the unnecessary wait times and insurance jargon, complete the AMFM insurance verification form or contact us today.
 We work closely with insurance providers and can provide personalized details related to the extent of your coverage for schizophrenia treatment.

-How Much Does Schizophrenia Treatment Cost Without Insurance Support?
+How Much Does Schizophrenia Treatment Cost Without Health Insurance Support?

 The cost of schizophrenia is dependent on the level of care you receive and your use of specialized treatments.
 Inpatient treatment centers tend to have higher costs compared to outpatient programs.
 Inpatient psychiatric programs for schizophrenia tend to average $8,500 for 11 days of inpatient care.
 Specialized treatments, including schizophrenia-focused cognitive behavioral therapy, can increase your expenses.